Things You'll Need

 Sketch a rough image of the mountain you have in mind.
 Think about how steep you want it, how many peaks you want, and estimate the overall height and width.

 Crumple large sheets of aluminum foil loosely to create the form, whether a mountain or plants, according to Illustoria.
-Shape the foil the way you want your mountain to be shaped, making peaks and valleys.
+Shape the foil the way you want your mountain model to be shaped, making peaks and valleys.
 Let the shape taper off so it spreads out naturally.
 Glue the foil structure to the base, molding it and forming it, adding more foil if necessary, until you are satisfied with the shape.

 Cover the entire foil mountain frame with a layer of paper packing tape.
 This helps to hold the shape and provide a smooth, absorbent surface for the paper mache to adhere to.

 Pour a gallon of warm water into a large plastic bin.
 Cut or tear newspaper into 1-inch to 2-inch squares.
 Add enough newspaper scraps to the water until you have a soupy mixture.

 Pour 2 to 3 cups of the mixture into a blender and puree the paper.
 Add more water if the mixture is too thick.
 Pour the pureed mix into a fine sieve to drain away excess water, then place the paper mache pulp into a large bowl.